Andreab-git/GAS-Form/README.md

 Values | Descriptions
 ------------ | -------------
 URL_SCRIPT | Represents the url that is assigned by Google after deployment.
-LOGO_MAIN_PAGE | Your main logo ID stored in your Drive (remember to share it to everyone) LOGO_GREETINGS_PAGE | This is the logo ID stored in your Drive that appears when the form is submitted successfully URL_PERSONAL_PAGE | If you have a personal page, fill in the value with your URL SHEET_URL | This is the URL of the SpreadSheet which is located in your Drive and will collect the results of the form.
+LOGO_MAIN_PAGE | Your main logo ID stored in your Drive LOGO_GREETINGS_PAGE | This is the logo ID stored in your Drive that appears when the form is submitted successfully URL_PERSONAL_PAGE | If you have a personal page, fill in the value with your URL SHEET_URL | This is the URL of the SpreadSheet which is located in your Drive and will collect the results of the form.